 - Great interpersonal skills to work with people at different levels of a company

-- Experience with quality control, archival, and document review processes
+- Experience with quality control, archiving, and document review processes

 - Capable of moving, lifting, and wrapping boxes